 Remember, you only have one (1) attempt to set the ATIS ID number.
-Once this number has been entered. only your Cobra distributor can reset the ATIS ID number.
+Once this number has been entered, only your Cobra distributor can reset the ATIS ID number.
 You can also return the radio to Cobra for reprogramming.

-- 3. Press the Channel Up/Down button to scroll through the specific ATIS digit being entered. - 4.
-Pressing the Call/Enter/Setup button advances to the right, one (1) digit, for the next entry. - 5.
+- 4. Pressing the Call/Enter/Setup button advances to the right, one (1) digit, for the next entry. - 5.
+If an error is made during entry, use the MEM/ESC key to back-up through the dot matrix display to correct the number. - 6.
 Repeat this input sequence until all nine digits have been entered.
 The nine digits will be displayed on the matrix.
-The ATIS icon will stop flashing when a successful ATIS ID entry has been made. - 6.
-Press the Call/Enter/Setup button again, after all numbers have been entered, to save the ATIS ID number and return to the Marine Standby mode.
+The ATIS icon will stop flashing when a successful ATIS ID entry has been made. - Call/Enter/Setup button.
+The dot matrix will flash CORRECT? - 8.
+Press and hold the Call/Enter/Setup button again to save the ATIS ID number and return to the Marine Standby mode.